-6 Conclusions
+7 Conclusions

 APTs nowadays represent a dramatic source of economic losses and reputation damage for the industry, which obligates researchers, managers and operators to make a great effort to analyze them to trace their behavior and anticipate their effect.
 It then becomes mandatory to explore new ways of detecting and tracing anomalies beyond traditional detection techniques.
-In this paper, we have described the feasible application of an already available theoretical approach based on a distributed collaborative algorithm (opinion dynamics).
+In this paper, we have described the feasible application of an already available theoretical approach based on a distributed collaborative algorithm (Opinion Dynamics).
 We review the literature to gather the set of attack vectors that these threats leverage with the aim of representing the anomalies and show the effectiveness of the algorithm in a realistic setting, which also considers the influence of persistence over time.
 As a result, we have valuable information about the status of the network at all times.
-This design constitutes the middle step towards a future implementation in a real testbed that is currently being under development, which also takes into account additional sources of detection and accurate indicators.
+Finally, we have implemented and validated a proof of concept of this approach in a real testbed that integrates several kinds of industrial devices and protocols.